AI-Business-School/copilot-playground/challenges/01_code_completion/code_completion_guideline.md

 - Understand how different comment styles affect Copilot's suggestions.
 - Explore variations of implementations for common algorithms.

+## [GitHub Copilot Best Practices]

+1. Write clear and descriptive comments above functions
+2. Use type hints/annotations when possible
+3. Start with a good function signature
+4. Break down complex tasks into smaller functions
+5. Use natural language descriptions in comments
+6. Include example inputs/outputs in comments

+## [Working with Copilot]

+1. Press Ctrl+Enter (Windows/Linux) or Cmd+Enter (Mac) to see alternative suggestions
+2. Use inline comments to guide Copilot's suggestions
+3. Add docstrings/JSDoc comments for better context
+4. Test different comment styles to improve suggestions
+5. Use // to continue generating more code

 ## [Instructions]

 1. Navigate to the file you want to edit.